top of page

 Independent investigations

-In 2022, the National Audit Office announced that it would investigate our case and produce a factual report.
+After a decade of government stone-walling, the National Audit Office announced in 2022 that it would investigate our case and produce a factual report.

-In March 2023, after more than 10 years of campaigning, we at last had an independent, unbiased report on our case.
+In March 2023, we at last had an independent, unbiased report on our case.

 In March 2023 the Public Accounts Committee considered the NAO report and other submissions.
 They questioned the Government Actuary and senior figures from the Parliamentary and Health Service Ombudsman (PHSO) and the Department of Work and Pensions.